a poor densely populated city district

 sober then.
 But once we started getting high, that memory is gone.

-sell something to by energetic and underhanded activity
+sell or obtain by energetic and underhanded activity

 I showed you when you were a little small guy how to